MrUnderSan/rsschool-cv/cv.md

 ## About Me
 I am 28 years old.
-I'm work as a supervisor of maintenance and repair of 330 kV SF6 gas-insulated switchgear, power transformers and 330 kV current conductors in a Belarusian Nuclear Power Plant.
-I think that my actual job will lead me to stagnation some day or other.
-I really need in activities where I can develop during my life.
-That is why I`m here.
-My goal is to gain knowledge in the field of front-end development.
+I work as a supervisor of maintenance and repair of 330 kV SF6 gas-insulated switchgear, power transformers and 330 kV current conductors at the Belarusian Nuclear Power Plant.
+This is a good and high-paying job.
+But I have always been intrested in IT and software engineering.
+That is why I have started learning Web development.
+Now I think my skills and abilities are enough to get job in the field of front-end development.

 ## Skills
 * HTML
 * CSS (Bootstrap, SASS/SCSS, BEM)